What is Leadership?2022 Jan 23

 You could think of these shared things as a virtuous peer pressure.
 Everyone encourages and leads their neighbor in the shared direction.

-There are multiple styles of leadership (half a dozen or more depending on your sources). note These have some overlap with the serve-first vs leader-first range (although they are not the same thing).
+There are multiple styles of leadership (half a dozen or more depending on your sources). note These styles have some overlap with the serve-first vs leader-first range (although they are not the same thing).
 The styles also have some connection to the personality of the person leading.
 All styles in their actions still work by promoting values and goals to other people.

 For instance at an introductory level: